Indian gang ran fake police station out of hotel for eight months

 Although not normally at this level of sophistication, incidents of fraudsters masquerading as police officials or soldiers are common in India, where there is widespread respect for anyone in uniform.

-In June, the son of a retired policeman, P Madan Kumar, reportedly had a police jeep fitted with sirens and masqueraded as an officer to fleece nearly two million rupees off unsuspecting locals in the south Indian state of Tamil Nadu.
+In June, the son of a retired policeman, P Madan Kumar, reportedly had a police jeep fitted with sirens and masqueraded as an officer to fleece nearly two million rupees - about $40,000 - off unsuspecting locals in the south Indian state of Tamil Nadu.